My Review = Read it! ($28 on Amazon)

 Conclusion: I recommend Ed Catmull’s Book for Any Business Leader Looking To Level Up Their Game

-I would most definitely recommend Creativity Inc. to any business leader looking to level up their game.
+I would most definitely recommend the book, Creativity Inc. to any business leader looking to level up their game.
 That said, my biggest critique is that the book seems to front load a lot of its most interesting ideas.
 Perhaps this was by design, as not everyone reads a book cover to cover.

 The proviso to this observation, came in the last chapter of the book – where Catmull included a letter from one of his animators, Austin Madison: